 The curriculum of each student is prepared considering the candidate’s previous education, experience in research and their specific interests.
 The student is advised and guided personally by a guardian or tutorial committee.

-The research units are research laboratories stays during which the student works on solving a specific experimental problem.
+Research Units: research laboratories stays during which the student works on solving a specific experimental problem.
 These activities will last two months, full-time.
 In general, a student will conduct two research units in their curriculum.

 All these courses are taught by teachers who develop research in the area they teach and the reference material is original scientific literature.

 • General Education Courses: contribute to the humanistic education of the student.
 The theme is variable and teachers are renowned intellectuals in the field of the arts or humanities.

 Each of these activities must be approved with minimum score of 4.0 on the scale from 1.0 – 7.0.